vipulnaik/diet-exercise-health/notes/2024-05-21-unplanned-19-hour-fast.md

 garlic-flavored olive oil; the smaller magnitude of soreness here suggests that last time it was indeed a combination.

+I also noticed slightly degraded performance on breath holds and my initial [sequence memory tests](https://humanbenchmark.com/tests/sequence), though after a few rounds I was able to get to normal sequence memory test scores.
+I think the fasting did frazzle me a little bit in subtle ways, though still keeping me within the range of normal functioning where it's not getting in my way for basic stuff.

 ## For comparison

 For comparison, see [2024-01-27: unplanned 22-hour